VeryGoodOpenSource/very_good_cli/site/docs/resources/migrating_to_0_10_0.md

 # Syntax changes in 0.10.0 ⛷️

-v0.10.0 changed the syntax of `very_good create`.
+The syntax of the `very_good create` command changed in v0.10.0.

-Previous usage received templates, these templates were now transformed into sub commands so in the future, we can have multiple templates for flutter apps, for example.
+Previously, the `very_good_cli` would receive the template type via a `-t` flag.
+Now,`very_good_cli` receives sub-commands for each template.
+This makes it easier for us to support multiple templates and streamlines the command step for users.

 Comparisons between the previous and the current syntax: